bazinski/AliceO2/Detectors/TRD/workflow/README.md

 * `o2-trd-crucompressor` : Reads data in on the flp and re formulates it and sends it on to the stfsender.

-* `'o2-trd-epnreader` : Reads data in on the epn and formats it into messages and send it down the pipeline
+* `o2-trd-epnreader` : Reads data in on the epn and formats it into messages and send it down the pipeline

-Can be extended to reconstruction from the raw data by disabling the digits reader and piping it to the output of the STF reader:

 ```bash
 # To decode digits from the raw (simulated) STF and send feed to to the workflow for further clusterization and reconstruction: